Flag of Abkhazia: Republic of Abkhazia

-Georgian Autonomous Republic of Abkhazia
+Autonomous Republic of Abkhazia

 As no official flag has been adopted for use by the Autonomous Republic of Abkhazia, the flag of Georgia is used by the Government of Autonomous Republic of Abkhazia.

 A flag has been proposed by the Georgian State Council of Heraldry for the region that combines the flag of Georgia with green and white stripes of the Abkhazian flag.